Asteroids Deluxe: Development

 The Asteroids Deluxe arcade machine is a vector game, with graphics consisting entirely of lines drawn on a vector monitor, which Atari described as "QuadraScan".
 The key hardware consists of a 1.5 MHz MOS 6502A CPU, which executes the game program, and the Digital Vector Generator (DVG), the first vector processing circuitry developed by Atari.
-The DVG used for Asteroids Deluxe was designed by Howard Delman, and used earlier in Lunar Lander and Asteroids.

-Most of the sound effects are implemented by custom circuitry, but some are generated via the Atari POKEY sound chip.
+The DVG used for Asteroids Deluxe was designed by Wendi Allen (then known as Howard Delman), and used earlier in Lunar Lander and Asteroids.
+Most of the sound effects are implemented by custom circuitry, but some are generated via the POKEY sound chip.

+Ports

+On April 26, 2024, Atari re-released Robert DeCrescenzo's homebrew port of Asteroids Deluxe as an official release for the Atari 7800, as well as for the Atari 2600+ and 7800+ consoles.